Drinking water: Self-supplying schools

 • Al penetrations of the bore by pipes or cables are closed

-Reduce levels of contaminants in your surface water
+Reduce levels of contaminants in your spring or surface water

-Surface water will usually be contaminated with a range of bacteria and soil, as well as inorganic and organic contaminants.
+Spring or surface water (streams) will usually be contaminated with a range of bacteria and soil, as well as inorganic and organic contaminants.
 The type and number will vary depending on the land management activities occurring in the catchment.
 To reduce the levels of these contaminants we recommend you:

 • Exclude high-risk activities from the catchment if possible e.g. intensive stock grazing, chemical spraying, cultivation and cropping, application of poison for pest management etc.

-• Use an infiltration system in the bed or bank of the stream where possible to filter out gross contaminants
+• Use an infiltration system in the bed or bank of the stream where possible to filter out large contaminants

 • Provide a settling basin or tank downstream of the surface water intake to settle out sediment and other large contaminants